 We’ve dealt with the problem of noisy electric baseboard heaters for a decade now in our second floor bedrooms.

 Electric baseboard heating systems, whether portable or permanently installed, are terrific for supplementing the primary heating system (the furnace) in the home.
 However, unless you’ve spent the extra money for a quiet hydronic heater, electric baseboard heaters generally tend to be noisy.
-They ping, pang, pop, squeak, squeal, and ring even, when energized, as the warming parts change size. buzz, and vibrate.
-Then, when the thermostat turns them off, these heaters make the same noises as their metal parts and the heating element itself shrink during cool-down.
+They ping, pang, pop, squeak, squeal, hum, whine, bang, zing, and ring even, when energized, as the warming parts change size. buzz, and vibrate.
+Then, when the thermostat turns them off, these heaters make the similar noises, as their metal parts and the heating element itself shrink during cool-down.

 Here are a couple of the tricks we’ve attempted with moderate success on Dimplex and Farenheat electric baseboard heater units, to fix or reduce the electric heater noise.
 Note that these procedures apply only to convection type electric baseboard heaters, as these tend to exhibit lower surface temperatures than the hotter, radiant units.
 Do not use lubricants on or near any glowing-type heating elements found in radiant heat sources.